buffeinstein/PageRank-Explanation-And-Implementation/README.md

 ## Improving the search
 **Filtering out non-articles:**

-Some of the highest-ranked sites are boring non-article pages such the root page <https://lawfareblog.com/>, or a table of contents <https://www.lawfareblog.com/topics>, or a subscribe page <https://www.lawfareblog.com/subscribe-lawfare>.
+Some of the highest-ranked sites are boring non-article pages such the root page <https://lawfareblog.com/>, table of contents <https://www.lawfareblog.com/topics>, or a subscribe page <https://www.lawfareblog.com/subscribe-lawfare>.

-We see that our algorithm highly ranks pages with many in-links - pages likethe subscribe page will likely be hyperlinked at the bottom of each article!These pages therefore have a large pagerank, but usually when we are performing a web search, we only want articles.
+We see that our algorithm highly ranks pages with many in-links - pages like the subscribe page will likely be hyperlinked at the bottom of each article!
+These pages therefore have a large pagerank, but usually when we are performing a web search, we only want articles.

 This raises the question: How can we find the most important articles filtering out the non-article pages?
 The answer is to modify the `P` matrix by removing all links to non-article pages.One easy-to-implement method is to filter nodes by using their "in-link ratio" - the total number of edges with the node as a target (ie this site itself is hyperlinked in other sites) divided by the total number of nodes.
 Non-article pages often appear in the menu of a webpage, and therefore have links from almost all of the other webpages - thus, their in-link ratio is very high.